 Zillow: 4Q Earnings Snapshot

-SEATTLE (AP) _ Zillow Group Inc. (ZG) on Wednesday reported fourth-quarter net income of $46 million, after reporting a loss in the same period a year earlier.
+SEATTLE (AP) _ Zillow Group Inc. (Z) on Wednesday reported fourth-quarter net income of $46 million, after reporting a loss in the same period a year earlier.

 On a per-share basis, the Seattle-based company said it had net income of 18 cents.
-Earnings, adjusted for stock option expense and to extinguish debt, came to 41 cents per share.
+Earnings, adjusted for stock option expense and to extinguish debt, were 41 cents per share.

-The results beat Wall Street expectations.
-The average estimate of six analysts surveyed by Zacks Investment Research was for earnings of 29 cents per share.

-The online real estate marketplace posted revenue of $789 million in the period, which also beat Street forecasts.
-Eight analysts surveyed by Zacks expected $741.9 million.
+The real estate website operator posted revenue of $789 million in the period.

 For the year, the company reported that its loss narrowed to $162.1 million, or 72 cents per share.
 Revenue was reported as $3.34 billion.